 Crest View believes in a comprehensive approach to wellness.
 Therefore, we’re not just treating an addiction.
 Each individual has unique needs that need to be addressed across a spectrum of wellness.
 Moreover, you can expect to develop real-life skills and education that will help you to maintain your recovery.

-In fact, you don’t have to face Ativan withdrawal symptoms alone.
+You don’t have to face Ativan withdrawal symptoms alone.
 The staff at Crest View Recovery Center are ready with the skills, expertise, and resources to support your recovery.
-Please give our office a call at 866.327.2505 if you have further questions or would like to learn how to begin the process of overcoming Ativan dependency.
+Please reach out to us if you have further questions or would like to learn how to begin the process of overcoming Ativan dependency.